underhillanna/PhotosynQ-Documentation/help/_projects_Select_a_protocol.md

 ### What is a Protocol?

-These are instructions that are sent to the instrument on how to conduct a measurement.
-Which parameters you measure will be dependent on which protocol you choose for your project.
+These are instructions that are sent to the Instrument on how to conduct a measurement.
+Which parameters you measure will be dependent on which protocol you choose for your Project.

-***Tip:*** Read the protocol description carefully to be sure that it is measuring what you want to measure and that it is compatible with your instrument.
+***Tip:*** Read the protocol description carefully to be sure that it is measuring what you want to measure and that it is compatible with your Instrument.

 ### Choosing a Protocol

 #### Choosing 1 suggested protocol

-1. Suggested protocols for your project (based on the project category) will appear on the left.
+1. Suggested protocols for your Project (based on the Project category) will appear on the left.
 2. On the right will be a description of the protocol.
 3. Click on the protocol
 4. Click on 'Save and Next'